-Call2Recycle is committed to meeting the highest global standards for safe and effective battery processing.
+The program is committed to meeting the highest global standards for safe and effective battery processing.
 It seeks to maximize the amount of material that is captured from processing to direct it to secondary uses.
-Through the Call2Recycle program, all of the battery's constituent parts are reclaimed and diverted from the waste stream.
+Through the program, the battery's constituent parts are reclaimed and diverted from the waste stream.

-Different battery chemistries require different reclamation methods; therefore, Call2Recycle seeks partnerships with various processors to ensure optimal performance.
-It seeks local processing partners wherever possible to reduce our transportation footprint.
-All of our processing facilities use the latest and proven-effective thermal, mechanical, or chemical processes to recover materials such as nickel, iron, lead, cadmium, and cobalt.
+Different battery chemistries require different reclamation methods; therefore, the program seeks partnerships with various processors to ensure optimal performance.
+It seeks local processing partners wherever possible to reduce its transportation footprint.
+All of the program's processing facilities use the latest and proven-effective thermal, mechanical, or chemical processes to recover materials such as nickel, iron, lead, cadmium, and cobalt.

-Service partners are and will continue to be qualified by Call2Recycle under its rigorous selection practices.
+Service partners are and will continue to be qualified by the program under its rigorous selection practices.
 Processors are selected through a fair and transparent system that requires compliance with applicable environmental, health and safety, and transportation regulations.
-Processors will also be expected to have industry recognized certification(s) and audit processes in place.
+Processors will also be expected to have industry-recognized certification(s) and audit processes in place.